Skip to content

 This document proposes controlling the creation of configuration in the underlying Gateway data plane using two types of Policy Attachment.
 A "Policy Attachment" is a specific type of metaresource that can affect specific settings across either one object (this is "Direct Policy Attachment"), or objects in a hierarchy (this is "Inherited Policy Attachment").

-For Inherited Policies, this GEP also describes a set of expected behaviors for how settings can flow across a defined hierarchy.
+Inherited Policies are further specified in the addendum GEP-2649, Inherited Policy Attachment.
+GEP-2649 also describes a set of expected behaviors for how settings can flow across a defined hierarchy.

 Goals